Caring for Our Environment 2021-22

 Climate change is already having significant consequences on Australian ecosystems, Australian’s health, property, infrastructure, as well as industries like agriculture and tourism.

-Due to a lack of leadership at the Federal level, it is even more vital that Local Government strive to mitigate and adapt in this field.
 Brighton Council is committed to reducing its emissions and energy use, adapting to the impacts of climate change, and to working with its community to increase awareness and assist in transitioning to a low carbon lifestyle.

 Over the past 3 years, Brighton Council has: